-1. NETWORKDAYS Function to Count Dates between Two Dates Excluding Weekends Only
+1. Count Days Between Two Dates Excluding Only Weekends with NETWORKDAYS Function

-2. NETWORKDAYS Function to Count Dates between Two Dates Excluding Weekends & Holidays
+2. Use NETWORKDAYS Function to Count Days Between Two Dates Excluding Weekends & Given Holidays

 Now, we’ll include holidays in our function and the function will return with the number of working days between two dates excluding both weekends and the selected holidays from the range of cells D10:D18.